ncpleslie/PlatformGame/README.md

 # Software Engineering 1B
 # Semester Two - Assignment Two

-Assignment 2 is to create a platform games using ES6 and JS frameworks
+Assignment 2 is to create a platform game using ES6 and JS frameworks

 # About the game